 The English PGCE introduces you to the broad scope of English as a curriculum subject, including media and drama, across the secondary age range.
 Along with practical knowledge and an understanding of English methods, the PGCE offers perspectives on the role of language in learning, the teaching of literacy and literature, the principles of syllabus design and evaluation, and the assessment and recording of pupils’ progress.

 You will develop knowledge and understanding of the national curriculum, its targets and content, together with an understanding of wider statutory requirements.
 You will advance your teaching and classroom management skills to a high level, and enhance your capacity for self-reflection and further professional development.

 You will undertake two school placements during your training and these will be at two of our excellent alliance schools.

 UCL Institute of Education (IOE) is a global leader in teacher education.
 Their programmes are recognised by Ofsted as “outstanding” in very criterion across Primary and Secondary Education.
 All UCL School Direct students have full access to UCL student support services and facilities.

 This programme follows the exact same structure as the PGCE route and awards the PGCE and QTS.
 The only difference is that students apply directly via UCAS to the school or alliance.
 Candidates will still attend the same university lectures.

-Click here to search for full details of the English course
+Click here for full details of the English course